I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to start freelancing and work from home.

 As a developer, if your clients want you to replace the logo on the site and if he has it in PSD, you need to be able to use Photoshop to extract the right size logo for the client.

-I am not a designer and cannot make those pixel perfect designs but being a web developer need to know basics of web design.
+I am not a designer and cannot make those pixel-perfect designs, but being a web developer need to know the basics of web design.

 Knowledge of web design does not mean I can take up web design jobs.
 If you don’t define your expertise, you may be working in many different technologies because you may be the preferred freelancer for your regular clients.

 I don’t do web design or SEO work for my clients anymore.
 I have so many clients who want me to be doing SEO, but I limit marketing and SEO to only consulting for clients.